Spatial-Systems-Biology-Freiburg/FisIM/docs/source/getting_started/examples/baranyi_roberts.rst

 Here :math:`x_1^\text{max}, b, T_\text{min}` are parameters that we estimate.
 And temperature :math:`T` is an input of the system.

 .. code-block:: python3
-    :caption: The input file: the ODEs definition.
+    :caption: The ODEs describing the system

     #!/usr/bin/env python3
     import numpy as np